jov580/boto/README.md

 - bot.py
 - requirements.txt
 - Dockerfile
-- docker_compose.yml
+- docker-compose.yml

-For bot.py to works, it needs .env file that contains bot token, which is not included here.
+For bot.py to works, it needs .env file that contains bot token in format BOT_TOKEN={token}, which is not included here.

 ## Commands:
 1. /hi, /hello - bot responds with "Hello"